EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Experiments

-\textbf{Local Occupancy Prediction.} We evaluated our local occupancy prediction module on the Occ-ScanNet dataset.
-As shown in Table \ref{tab:mono_scannet}, the results indicate that our local occupancy prediction module outperforms ISO\cite{yu2024monocular}.
-We also conducted visualization to demonstrate the performance of our local occupancy prediction module in Figure~\ref{fig:mono}.
+\textbf{Local Occupancy Prediction.} We evaluated our local refinement module on the Occ-ScanNet dataset~\cite{yu2024monocular}.
+As shown in Table~\ref{tab:mono_scannet}, the results indicate that our local refinement module outperforms ISO~\cite{yu2024monocular}.
+We also implemented several state-of-the-art driving scene methods~\cite{tpvformer, surroundocc, huang2025gaussianformer} on this benchmark and our local refinement module outperforms them by a large margin.
+This is because they mainly focus on the coarse layout (e.g., positions of objects) while indoor scenes require modeling of the fine-grained structure (e.g., shapes of objects).

-\textbf{Embodied Occupancy Prediction.} We spliced the local occupancy obtained from our local occupancy prediction module to serve as the baseline, on which we evaluated the performance of our EmbodiedOcc.
-Firstly, we assessed the occupancy prediction for the entire scene after processing all frames (30 frames), and the ground truth for calculating IoU and mIoU is the union of the frustums.
-Table \ref{tab:global_main} presents a performance comparison between our EmbodiedOcc and the baseline.
-It can be observed that our EmbodiedOcc exhibits superior prediction of the scene, which is achieved through the integration of different views.
-We conducted qualitative visualization to demonstrate the performance of our EmbodiedOcc in Figure~\ref{fig:global}.
+\textbf{Embodied Occupancy Prediction.} We assessed the occupancy prediction for the entire scene after processing 30 frames, and the ground truth for calculating IoU and mIoU is the union of the frustums.
+We spliced the local occupancy obtained from our local module to serve as the main baseline (referred to as SplicingOcc), as our local module has achieved the best local performance to date.
+It can be observed in Table~\ref{tab:global_main} that our EmbodiedOcc exhibits superior prediction of the scene, which is achieved through the integration of different views.
+We also compared our EmbodiedOcc with the driving scene methods mentioned before (we obtained their embodied results by voting from different local predictions).
+Their poor results are due to ignoring the continuity of the observations without a global memory.